openaps/docs/docs/docs/walkthrough/phase-0/hardware/edison.md

 ## Micro USB to Micro USB OTG Cable

 You may need to connect your Dexcom Receiver to your Explorer Board for offline looping.
-For this you will need to use a micro USB to micro USB OTG cable.
+For this you will need to use a micro USB to micro USB OTG cable (or an OTG adapter).
 Here is an example of a cable that will work: [BestGameSetups Micro USB to Micro USB OTG (On-The-Go) 12" (30cm) Data Cable](https://www.amazon.com/dp/B00TQOEST0/ref=cm_sw_r_cp_api_Niqfzb3B4RJJW)

 ## Nuts and Bolts